codio-content/Linux-Introduction/.guides/content/Hidden-files-89fc.md

 ## The `ls` command ommited directories and files with a dot

 Aha!
 You are becoming a sharped-eyed developer.

+Remember the _file tree_?
+There are some __files and directories that start with a dot__ that are not being printed by the `ls` command, why is that?

 |||definition
 ### Hidden files and hidden directories